danielbodnar/awesome-stars/README.md

 ## python

-- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - Generate beautiful README.md files from the terminal, powered by AI.
+- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README.md files from the terminal, powered by AI 💫
 - [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - PandasAI is the Python library that integrates Gen AI into pandas, making data analysis conversational
 - [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models